-Australia's \$15.5 billion waste industry grew from the need to safeguard public health.420 Today it also responds to the environmental aspirations of Australians and is a key actor in the transition to a circular economy that reuses materials where possible, and recovers value from other discarded materials.421
+Australia's \$15.5 billion waste industry grew from the need to safeguard public health.
+Today it also responds to the environmental aspirations of Australians and is a key actor in the transition to a circular economy that reuses materials where possible, and recovers value from other discarded materials.

 Each form of waste is associated with varied supply chains, processing facilities, transport methods and regulatory frameworks.
 Waste is generated in every home, building, business, institution, construction project and public place.
-Volume and ubiquity make waste management one of the largest freight tasks in any city, with Transport for NSW estimating that waste accounts for more than 10% of Sydney's freight task.422
+Volume and ubiquity make waste management one of the largest freight tasks in any city, with Transport for NSW estimating that waste accounts for more than 10% of Sydney's freight task.422 and transport services for end-of-life materials.

-It makes the waste industry, in part, a logistics business that aims to provide efficient collection and transport services for end-of-life materials.
 Transport infrastructure is a critical factor in the cost and efficiency of waste service delivery, impacted by congestion, fuel and road toll costs and the growing distances over which waste has to be transported from its point of generation.
 Away from our cities, the cost of transporting recoverable materials to market can be a significant constraint on diverting waste from landfill.